Kong/docs.konghq.com/app/konnect/gateway-manager/plugins/update-custom-plugin.md

 The workflow for updating an in-use custom plugin depends on whether you need to update the schema:

-* **No change to plugin schema:** Editing a custom plugin's logic **without** any change in schema doesn't cause the control plane to go out of sync with the data planes.
+* **No change to plugin schema:** Editing a custom plugin's logic **without** altering its schema won't cause the control plane to go out of sync with the data planes.

   In this situation, you only need to make sure that each data plane node has the correct logic.
   The schema on the control plane doesn't need to be updated.

-* **Changes to plugin schema:** If the schema needs to change, you must update both the schema in
-{{site.konnect_short_name}} and the plugin code itself on each data plane node.
+* **Changes to plugin schema:** If there are changes required in the plugin schema, you must update both the schema in {{site.konnect_short_name}} and the plugin code itself on each data plane node.

-There is no versioning for custom plugins.
+There is no built-in versioning for custom plugins.
-If you need to version a schema (that is, maintain two or more similar copies of a custom plugin), upload it as a new custom plugin with a unique name.
+If you need to version a schema (that is, maintain two or more similar copies of a custom plugin), upload it as a new custom plugin and add a version identifier to the name.
-For example, if your original plugin is named `delay`, you would have to name the copy something else, such as `delay-v2`.
+For example, if your original plugin is named `delay`, you can name the new version `delay-v2`.

 ## Updating a custom plugin